edgerun/telemd/README.md

 * `disk` Disk I/O rate averaged in bytes/second
 * `net` Network I/O rate averaged in bytes/second
 * `load` the system load average of the last 1 and 5 minutes
+* `procs` the number of processes running at the current time

 ### Info keys